 The current default pfSense kernel is not built with multiple FIB support.
 Multiple FIB support has been in FreeBSD since Freebsd 6.0 or earlier.

-#4 Updated by Jeremy Porter over 4 years ago
+Updated by Jeremy Porter about 6 years ago

 As of 2.3 at least sysctl net.fibs report 4 fibs defined, and setfib is included in the distribution.